Pyons/aoc-util/README.md

 We want to be able to read the puzzle description, solve and submit it without leaving the repl.

 For this we have to be able to download the description and the puzzle input.
-This library offers some conveniences functions.
+This library offers some convenience functions.

 ```clojure
 (get!) ;;=> returns the input as a vector of strings, parsing the current namespace to infer the puzzle day